Will I need to submit a Bingo application each time our organization would like to hold a Bingo event?

 How long does it take for approval of a Gaming application?

-Answer: The Board is scheduled to meet on the first Thursday of each month.
+Answer: The Board is scheduled to meet on the fourth Wednesday of each month.
 It reviews applications that are complete and received at least ten business days before its meeting.
 When possible, you should submit your application to the Board office 60 days before a proposed event date in order to allow the Board two meetings for review.
-See also Meeting Calendar.
+See also

 Are children allowed to play or be present at Gaming events?